nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 #  Description of HYCOM-CICE offline nesting usage

 Details about the required procedures to carry out offline nesting can be found in the HYCOM USER GUIDE (Wallcraft et. al., 2003, available at https://www.hycom.org/hycom/documentation).
+An example can be found at https://github.com/HYCOM/HYCOM-examples/wiki/GOMb0.08.
 Here, we closely follow the standard HYCOM nesting approach based on the MERCATOR GLOBAL_ANALYSIS_FORECAST_PHY_001_024 product for physics and GLOBAL_ANALYSIS_FORECAST_BIO_001_029 product for biology (as outer model data).

+# Requirements at the start
 Nesting in current version need to be started from source regional directory/experiment (i.e. NEMO folder here NMOa0.08/expt_01.1 for native grids and NMOb0.08/expt_01.0 for regular grids); you need to specify your target experiment directory (i.e. TOPAZ experiment directory, e.g. TP5a0.06/expt_03.0, we will use this target experiment as example in this document hereafter).
-REGION.src need to possess the paths of NEMO mesh/coordinate and data netcdf files.
-After running the following line, for example for native grid,

-../bin/nemo_to_hycom.sh ../../TP5a0.06/expt_03.0/ /nird/projects/NS9481K/MERCATOR_DATA/PHY/2012/ext-GLORYS12V1_1dAV_20120312_20120313_grid2D_R20120314.nc
+REGION.src need to point to the location of the NERSC-HYCOM-CICE directory to be used.
+Variable NHCROOT within REGION.src should be set to this value.

+In the following these variables are used:

+pathtobin is the location of the bin directory.
+For instance $N{HCROOT}/bin/ path2destination is the folder where TP5 data for instance resides.

+# Directory structure before nesting
+The following structure should be in place before work with nesting starts:
+Source:

+    └── NMOa0.08             # Region directory for NEMO files
+        └── expt_01.1        # Experiment directory
+        └── topo             # topography and grid directory └── REGION.src       # region configuration file

+Topo subdirectory in NMOa0.08 includes NEMO grid and bathymetry data files in [ab] format.

+Destination:

+    └── TP5a0.06             # Region directory for TOPAZ5 region
+        └── expt_03.0        # Experiment directory
+        └── topo             # topography and grid directory
+        └── REGION.src       # region configuration file

+Based on mesh and coordinate MERCATOR netcdf files, the archive data files for grid and bathymetry are reconstructed on the same horizontal grid cells of NEMO model output.
+Having these files, we need to do following 4 basic steps to create nesting archive files:

+# STEP 1 Create interpolation matrix
+Produce mapping index [ab] files with the script isuba_gmapi.sh.

+Please change path to NMOb0.08/expt_01.1 (for more information look at REGION.src for path of an example, i.e., NEMO_EXAMPLE_REGULAR_FOLDER=/nird/projects/NS9481K/MERCATOR_DATA/NMOb0.08).
+Then execute `$pathtobin/isuba_gmapi.sh $path2destination/TP5a0.06/`

+# Step 2 Create nest files - depends on step 1
+Interpolate horizontally the outer model fields (NEMO model outputs) to the inner subdomain (TOPAZ) and do vertical interpolation according to the chosen vertical structure located in blkdat.input (using bin/nemo_to_hycom.sh).

+6 options exist within the nemo_to_hycom.sh script.
+Two of these are mandatory.
+These are:

+-d: Mandatory, Destination experiment including path e.g. TP5a0.06/expt_xx.x/
+-n: Mandatory: Path and Pattern of Mercator input netCDF files

+The rest are optional
+-b: bio file including path.
+This will also activate the creation of BGC boundaries
+-g: grid_type.
+Either native or regular
+-h: help on usage
+-i: maxinc.
+Default 50.
+Distance where the algorithm search for water points
+-m: mercator_mesh file.
+Default (native):  /nird/projects/NS9481K/MERCATOR_DATA/GRID_COORD/ext-GL12V1_mesh_zgr.nc.
+If -g is set regular default  will be /nird/projects/NS9481K/MERCATOR_DATA/REGULAR_GRID_COORD/GLO_MFC_001_24_MESH.nc

 You should expect to have your horizontally/vertically interpolated files in the TOPAZ nesting experiment folder, in this case TP5a0.06/nest/030/archv.XXX_XXX.[ab] because you specified target experiment expt_03.0.
-Please link the "bin" directory one back the experiment folder in all region directories, for example, if your current directory is TP5a0.06, it would be `ln -sf ~/NERSC-HYCOM-CICE/bin .`.

-It is worth noting that you have to run the first year from climatology and then introduce the nesting from a restart file.

-#  Quick start

-Based on mesh and coordinate MERCATOR netcdf files, the archive data files for grid and bathymetry are reconstructed on the same horizontal grid cells of NEMO model output.
-Having these files, we need to do following basic steps to create nesting archive files:

-(1) Produce mapping index [ab] files (using /bin/isuba_gmapi.sh).

-(2) Interpolate horizontally the outer model fields (NEMO model outputs) to the inner subdomain (TOPAZ) and do vertical interpolation according to the chosen vertical structure located in blkdat.input (using /bin/nemo_to_hycom.sh).

-(3) Modify montgomery potential values (using /bin/calc_montg1.py).

-(4) Build port files (using /bin/nest_setup_ports.sh).

 #  How to run on native MERCATOR grid:
 Please change path to NMOa0.08/expt_01.1 (for more information look at REGION.src for path of an example, i.e., NEMO_EXAMPLE_NATIVE_FOLDER=/nird/projects/NS9481K/MERCATOR_DATA/NMOa0.08).
 After applying `../bin/isuba_gmapi.sh ../../TP5a0.06/` once, run following line:

-(1)  Without biology:
+Without biology:

-../bin/nemo_to_hycom.sh ../../TP5a0.06/expt_03.0/ /nird/projects/NS9481K/MERCATOR_DATA/PHY/2013/ext-GLORYS12V1_1dAV_20131122_20131123_grid2D_R20131127.nc
+$pathtobin/nemo_to_hycom.sh -d $path2destination/TP5a0.06/expt_03.0/ -n "/nird/projects/NS9481K/MERCATOR_DATA/PHY/2007/ext-GLORYS12V1_1dAV_20070302_20070303_grid2D_R20070307.nc" -g native

-(2)  With biology (note that biology files are all on regular grid):
+With biology (note that biology files are all on regular grid):

-../bin/nemo_to_hycom.sh ../../TP5a0.06/expt_03.0/ /nird/projects/NS9481K/MERCATOR_DATA/PHY/2013/ext-GLORYS12V1_1dAV_20131122_20131123_grid2D_R20131127.nc -b /nird/projects/NS9481K/MERCATOR_DATA/BIO/DAILY/2013/global_analysis_forecast_bio_20131122.nc
+$pathtobin/nemo_to_hycom.sh -d $path2destination/TP5a0.06/expt_03.0/ -n /nird/projects/NS9481K/MERCATOR_DATA/PHY/2013/ext-GLORYS12V1_1dAV_20131122_20131123_grid2D_R20131127.nc -b /nird/projects/NS9481K/MERCATOR_DATA/BIO/DAILY/2013/global_analysis_forecast_bio_20131122.nc

 #  How to run on regular MERCATOR grid:
 Please change path to NMOb0.08/expt_01.0 (for more information look at REGION.src for path of an example, i.e., NEMO_EXAMPLE_REGULAR_FOLDER=/nird/projects/NS9481K/MERCATOR_DATA/NMOb0.08).
 After applying `../bin/isuba_gmapi.sh ../../TP5a0.06/` once, run following line:

-(1) Without biology:
+Without biology:

-../bin/nemo_to_hycom.sh ../../TP5a0.06/expt_03.0 /nird/projects/NS9481K/MERCATOR_DATA/PHY/2018/MERCATOR-PHY-24-2018-01-01-12.nc -m regular
+$pathtobin/nemo_to_hycom.sh -d $path2destination/TP5a0.06/expt_03.0/ /nird/projects/NS9481K/MERCATOR_DATA/PHY/2018/MERCATOR-PHY-24-2018-01-01-12.nc -m regular

-(2) With biology:
+With biology:

-../bin/nemo_to_hycom.sh ../../TP5a0.06/expt_03.0 /nird/projects/NS9481K/MERCATOR_DATA/PHY/2018/MERCATOR-PHY-24-2018-01-01-12.nc -m regular -b /nird/projects/NS9481K/MERCATOR_DATA/BIO/DAILY/2018/global_analysis_forecast_bio_20180101.nc
+$pathtobin/nemo_to_hycom.sh -d $path2destination/TP5a0.06/expt_03.0/ /nird/projects/NS9481K/MERCATOR_DATA/PHY/2018/MERCATOR-PHY-24-2018-01-01-12.nc -m regular -b /nird/projects/NS9481K/MERCATOR_DATA/BIO/DAILY/2018/global_analysis_forecast_bio_20180101.nc

+#COMMENT TILL: THIS IS NOT A TECHNICAL REQUIREMENT.
+This may give an initial mismatch
+It is worth noting that you have to run the first year from climatology and then introduce the nesting from a restart file.

+#  Step 3 Modify montgomery potential

+This step calculates the montgomery potential based on a restart file and updates the nest files created in step 2.
+The restart file is needed in order to use the bottom Montgomery potential
+Modify montgomery potential values $pathtobin/calc_montg1.py).

+To replace the zero values of Montgomery potential variable in the nesting archive files, which were already interpolated both horizontally and vertically, run the following code in your target experiment directory: python $pathtobin/calc_montg1.py archv_file restart_file output_path

+Note that you need "any" of the restart file from your target experiment and you need to define the output_path.
+Switch to your target experiment directory first (e.g. TP5a0.06/expt_03.0), then run (an example)

+   python $pathtobin/calc_montg1.py $pathtodestination/nest/030/archv.2013_326_00.a $pathtodestination/data/restart.2011_005_00_0000.a  $pathtodestination/nest/030/Montg/

+#  Step 4 Create port files (for open boundaries)

+To create ports and relaxation zones as part of nesting procedure, following script is used (we are now in TP5a0.06/expt_03.0 directory):
+$pathtobin/nest_setup_ports.sh ${width_of_relax_zone} ${efold_time_in_day}

+Where "width_of_relax_zone" and "efold_time_in_day" can be set, for example, to 20 and 20, respectively.
+If program runs successfully, a file called "ports.nest" and "rmu.[ab]" are created and stored in "../nest/030":

+    └── TP5a0.06
+        └── bin
+        └── expt_03.0
+        └── topo
+        └── REGION.src
+        └── nest
+             └── 030
+                 └── archv.YYYY_ddd_hh.[ab]
+                 └── ports.nest
+                 └── rmu.[ab]

 > [!NOTE]
 > The following text explains how "nemo_to_hycom.sh" works in detail.
 Everything between the horizontal lines below has been taken care of by "nemo_to_hycom.sh".
 You do **not** have to do the following steps by hand.
-To skip the details, you can jump directly to "Calculating montg values".

 ---